osoken/typediterable/README.md

 ### Automatic Unpacking Arguments

-`typingiterable.TypingIterable` checks the signature and automatically unpack the argument.
-If the type's constructor is single-argument, it doesn't unpack.
+`typingiterable.TypingIterable` checks the signature and automatically unpacks the arguments.
+For functions which takes multiple positional arguments or multiple keyword arguments, such as `dataclass` and `pydantic.BaseModel`, it unpacks just like the above example.
+If the function is single-argument, no unpacking is done.

 ```py
 from typingiterable import TypingIterable